 Through analyzing and discussing the answers to these questions, you can come to a consensus as to what the purpose is of reading a text-even if it’s just for fun!

-The next assignment I have students complete throughout the reading are sentence starters.
+The next assignment I have students complete throughout the reading utilize sentence starters.
 Sentence starters help students to analyze their own thinking and wonderment.
 Some examples of sentence starters are:

 - I wonder…